 All our teachers are native speakers of English; our LOTE teachers of Chinese and Japanese are native speakers of their respective languages.
-Members of staff are aged in their twenties through to middle age.
+Members of staff are at different stages of their professional development.
 This provides the school with the diversity of youth and experience as well as a mix of traditional and modern pedagogical teaching and learning practices.

 The School also employs an Administration Manager who overseas all support staff, an Accounts Receivable Officer, Accounts Payable Officer, two Student Services Officers, Homestay Officer, Admissions Officer, Marketing and IR (International Relations) staff and IT Manager.
-Most MGS Teachers actively implement an administrative role, eg Careers Adviser, Year Adviser, Welfare Officer, etc.
+Most MGS Teachers actively implement an administrative role, eg Careers Adviser, House Tutor/Roll call, Welfare Officer, etc.